The name of this MA has been updated from MA in Eighteenth Century Studies: Representations and Contexts

 The primary texts studied on the module are concerned with politics, history, literary history, the history of art, the law, and political economy.
 The module invites students to examine how far these now-separate disciplines were involved in a common debate about the processes and effects of cultural change in an era of developing global consciousness, and how far they are beginning to develop divergent and specialised accounts of those processes and effects.

 In addition to their core module, students follow one optional module in the first term, and two optional modules in the second term.
-A range of module courses taught by staff from the English, History, Philosophy and History of Art Departments are available each year.
+A range of module courses taught by staff from the Archaeology, English, History, and History of Art Departments are available each year.

 All courses are taught by weekly two-hour seminars.
-Assessment is by four term papers and a 20,000-word dissertation written over the summer term and vacation.
+Assessment is by four term papers and a 14,000-16,000-word dissertation written over the summer term and vacation.
 Part-time students are encouraged to use the first summer term of their two years to begin working on their dissertation topic.

 We welcome applications from holders of good honours degrees, usually an upper second or above, in any suitable subject or combination of subjects, for full-time or part-time degrees.
 We will also sympathetically consider your application if you are a mature candidate seeking specialist qualifications after professional experience (such as an in-service teacher) or if you wish to return after an interval to continue your education, whether or not you have recent and conventional qualifications.